jaeyeom/godernize/README.md

 It consists of several analyzers:
 1. `oserrors`: Detects deprecated os error checking functions and suggests replacing them with modern errors.Is() patterns.
+2. `ctxnil`: Detects nil comparisons with context.Context and suggests removing them since contexts should never be nil.

 ## Usage